ebuchman/shit-harper-did/README.md

 - [Obstruction Handbook (2007)](https://www.thestar.com/news/2007/05/18/obstruction_handbook_leaked.html) - Harper's office released a 200 page handbook to Conservative committee chairmen with the explicit purpose of obstructing the parliamentary process.

 - [Proroguing Parliament twice (2008-2009)](https://en.wikipedia.org/wiki/Prorogation_in_Canada#History) - Harper shut down parliament twice because he felt threatened.
+Constitutional scholar Peter Russell called it "a tyrant's prorogations".

+- [Haper killed the long-form Census (2010)](http://www.huffingtonpost.ca/murtaza-haider/harper-long-form-census_b_5614355.html) - Harper cited "privacy concerns" as a key reason why he cancelled one of the richest sources of data for Canadaian policy and decision makers.
+[He was opposed by statisticians, economists, business people, doctors, lawyers, police officers, faith groups, anti-poverty groups, scholarly societies and advocates for linguistic minorities](http://voices-voix.ca/en/facts/profile/statistics-canada-mandatory-long-form-census)

 - [Closing the International Centre for Human Rights and Democratic Development (2012)](https://www.thestar.com/news/canada/2012/04/03/john_baird_announces_plans_to_close_rights_and_democracy_group.html)

 - [Fair Elections Act (2014)](https://en.wikipedia.org/wiki/Fair_Elections_Act#Criticism) - weakened Elections Canada, muzzled chief electoral officer from communicating about investigations, cut off the investigation's arm, changed polling supervisors to be appointed by the current party (rather than Elections Canada), and made it harder for hundreds of thousands of individuals to vote due to changed voter-identification rules.
 [They pushed it through as quickly as possible.](http://www.theglobeandmail.com/globe-debate/editorials/fair-elections-act-if-only-evidence-could-vote/article17943385/)

 - [Auditing environmental and civil society groups (2014)](http://www.cbc.ca/news/politics/7-environmental-charities-face-canada-revenue-agency-audits-1.2526330).
 Millions are being spent on auditing charities and non-profit entitires focused on environmental issues, anti-poverty, foreign aid and human rights (such as Amnesty International, as well as the Canadian Centre for Policy Alternatives and United Church of Canada).
-[No conservative think tanks have been audited.](http://www.theglobeandmail.com/news/politics/as-cra-audits-charities-theres-a-scandal-within-a-scandal/article21599291/)
+[No conservative think tanks have been audited.](http://www.theglobeandmail.com/news/politics/as-cra-audits-charities-theres-a-scandal-within-a-scandal/article21599291/).
+[A small bird watching group was audited after complaining about government-approved chemicals damaging bee colonies](http://www.cbc.ca/news/politics/revenue-canada-targets-birdwatchers-for-political-activity-1.2799546)

 - [Secret FIPA Agreement (2014)](http://www.huffingtonpost.ca/2012/10/17/canada-china-fipa-critics-flawed_n_1975149.html) - The Foreign Investment Promotion and Protectionact, which was signed in secret, and which [allows Chinese companies to sue Canada](http://www.cbc.ca/news/politics/5-things-to-know-about-the-canada-china-investment-treaty-1.1183343) if they feel they are being treated differently than Canadian companies.

 - [Bill C-51 (2015)](https://en.wikipedia.org/wiki/Anti-terrorism_Act,_2015) - [Bill C51 has been found in violation](http://www.osce.org/fom/156261) of the [Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights](http://thinkpol.ca/2015/05/25/bill-c-51-violates-universal-declaration-of-human-rights-osce-finds/), and the [Canadian Charter of Rights and Freedoms](http://www.huffingtonpost.ca/canadian-journalists-for-free-expression/bill-c51-charter-rights_b_7086948.html).
+[A letter signed](http://www.cbc.ca/news/politics/csis-oversight-urged-by-ex-pms-as-conservatives-rush-bill-c-51-debate-1.2963179) by former prime-ministers Jean Chrétien (L), Paul Martin (L), Joe Clark (C), John Turner (L), along with former Supreme Court justices, solicitors general and ministers of justice, past members of the intelligence review committee, former privacy commissioners, and a retired RCMP watchdog urged Harper to implement more oversight - he ignored them.

 - [Omnibus bills (ongoing)](http://www.macleans.ca/politics/how-sprawling-budget-bills-threaten-parliamentary-democracy/) - Harper is a fan of bills which introduce many sweeping changes to Canadian laws all at once, inhibitting the ability of MPs to vote on particular aspects of the bills, or to even review them competently (given their enormous breadth and scope).
 [They are an affront to our democracy](https://www.thestar.com/opinion/editorials/2012/10/19/omnibus_budget_bill_c45_is_an_affront_to_democracy.html)